Halifax County, NC

 Prior to beginning pastoral ministry at Weldon Baptist Church in December 2020, I originally arrived in Halifax County to serve a semi-rural church along the 350-mile U.S. 158.
 The now 131-year-old Bethlehem Baptist Church is three miles west of the Roanoke Rapids city limit, near Thelma.

---> NOTE: It was an active and fascinating time serving at Bethlehem Baptist, minus dealing with the COVID-19 pandemic:
+--> NOTE: It was an active and fascinating time serving at Bethlehem Baptist Church, minus dealing with the COVID-19 pandemic:

 + See here for the online article about the November 2019 pastoral installation service at Bethlehem that saw pastor-author-conference speaker friend Jim Savastio of Louisville, Kentucky, preach the pastoral and congregational charge.